mui/material-ui/docs/src/pages/guides/api/api.md

 Most of the controlled component are controlled via the `value` and the `onChange` props, however, the `open` / `onClose` / `onOpen` combination is used for display related state.
+As a design approach, we decided to put the noun first, and then the verb. for example - `onPageChange`

 ### boolean vs enum